salihozkara/MetricHunter/doc/UserGuide.md

 * Click on the "**Generate Token**" button to create the token.

-* Copy the token and provide it to GitHunter when prompted.
+* Copy the token and provide it to MetricHunter when prompted.